ArctosDB/documentation-wiki/_documentation/specimen-parts.markdown

 (such as Images).
-One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container/), usage, and condition are tracked. (*“Parts are things to which you can stick barcodes.”*) In many collections, parts are nearly always “whole organisms” but in others, such as vertebrate paleontology, the variety of parts is huge.
+One or many parts may comprise a Cataloged Item, and parts may be defined as the minimal units for which [storage location](/documentation/container/), usage, and condition are tracked. (*"Parts are things to which you can stick barcodes."*) In many collections, parts are nearly always "whole organisms" but in others, such as vertebrate paleontology, the variety of parts is huge.

 Embryos and parasites may be treated parts of the host organism.